go-simpler/env/README.md

 ```

 Multiple providers can be combined into a single one using `MultiProvider`.
 The
-order of the providers matters: if the same key exists in more than one
+order of the given providers matters: if the same key is found in several
-provider, the value from the last one will be used.
+providers, the value from the last one takes the precedence.

 ```go
 os.Setenv("HOST", "localhost")